 In addition to winning a lot of games for Michigan, Fritz Crisler accomplished some notable “firsts” while he was associated with the Michigan football team.

-· First Michigan coach to put winged helmets on his football players (1938).
+· Fritz Crisler was the first Michigan coach to put winged helmets on his football players (1938).

-· First coach to use the “Two Platoon” substitution system in a college football game (1945).
+· Fritz Crisler was the first coach to use the “Two Platoon” substitution system in a college football game (1945).

-· First Michigan coach to direct his team in a televised game against Michigan State (1947).
+· Crisler was the first Michigan coach to direct his team in a televised game against Michigan State (1947).

-· First college coach to have his team voted national champions in an “after bowl game” Associated Press poll (1947 team after 1948 Rose Bowl).
+· Fritz Crisler was the first college coach to have his team voted national champions after a bowl game by the Associated Press poll (1947 team after 1948 Rose Bowl).

-· First, and only, Michigan football coach to win the Big Nine Conference Championship and the National Championship in his final year.
+· Crisler was the first, and only, Michigan football coach to win the Big Nine Conference Championship and the National Championship in his final year.

-· First, and only, Michigan football coach to be voted National Coach of the Year by the American Football Coaches Association (1947) in his final season.
+· Fritz Crisler was the first, and only, Michigan football coach to be voted National Coach of the Year by the American Football Coaches Association (1947) in his final season.

-· First, and only, Michigan Athletic Director to “hide” a seat somewhere in Michigan Stadium so that the last three numbers on Michigan’s stadium capacity could be listed as “001.”
+· Crisler is the only, Michigan Athletic Director to “hide” a seat somewhere in Michigan Stadium so that the last three numbers on Michigan’s stadium capacity could be listed as “001.”

 Yes, today is a great day to honor the memory of Herbert O. “Fritz” Crisler on his outstanding Michigan career.
 He was a legendary coach, and a visionary athletic director, who served Michigan honorably for thirty years!
-Fritz Crisler died in Ann Arbor Michigan on August 19, 1982 at the age of eighty-three.
-Let’s remember this amazing man on the one hundred-eighteenth anniversary of his birth.
-Thank you Fritz Crisler for all your contributions to Michigan!
+Please take a moment to remember this amazing man.
+Thanks to Fritz Crisler for all his contributions to Michigan!
 Go Blue!